khzhang2/khzhang2.github.io/_pages/about.md

 ---

 <div class="intro">
+I will be joining Singapore Management University as a Research Scientist in Fall 2026.
 I earned my Ph.D. degree of Traffic and Transportation Engineering from The University of Hong Kong where I'm fortunate to be advised by Prof. Jintao Ke.
 My research interests lie at the intersection of AI and theoretical modeling for economics and complex systems.
 I am fortunate to have worked with Prof. Yafeng Yin during my visit at University of Michigan, Ann Arbor.
 Prior to HKU, I worked on traffic state analysis and public transportation system design, advised by Dr. Junyi Li and Prof. Simon Hu.
 </div>

 ## Research interests